-Choose one of the topics below and present it, in groups of one, in the 21st of March.
+Choose one of the topics below and present it, in groups of one, in the 10th of April.
 The presentations will last a maximum of 30 minutes, including 10 minutes for questions and discussion.
 A written abstract (one page long maximum) about the work has do be hand-in on the day of the presentation.
-There are five topics that are essentially about reading and understanding a paper and three more broad subject about dark matter:
+There are five topics that are essentially about reading and understanding a paper and more broad subject about dark matter.
+You can also choose your favourite Dark Matter paper.